srozemuller/rozemuller_blog/content/blog/2024-02-06-find-specific-avd-assigned-user/index.md

 ```basic
 https://management.azure.com/providers/Microsoft.ResourceGraph/resources?api-version=2021-03-01
 ```
-A big advantage of this endpoint is that it is Azure globally available.
-What I mean with that it is resource independend.
+A big advantage of this endpoint is that the endpoint is Azure globally available.
+The means the endpoint is resource independend.
 So no subscriptionId, resource group or specific resourceId is needed.
 That means this is extremely suitable for finding resources in Azure.

 ## Azure Resource Graph API
 The Azure Microsoft.Resources API endpoint accepts a `POST` request with in the body a JSON content.
 The content consists of a Kusto Query.
 It is the same as the resource graph in the Azure portal.